1amvivek/DragonstonePizzeria/Documentation/Core Values/Agile-Core-Value-Respect.md

 * During the team discussions, team members helped each other in resolving several bugs that were there in the project.

 * The team collaborated well and started to put more time to finish the project within the deadline.

+## Respect shown in Week 7

+* All the team members have finished their part successfully and integrated with everyone's code.
+This process went smoothly as the team mates collaborated and discussed all the issues beforehand.

+* Despite having hackathon, the team managed to balance both the things and achieved extra credit for the hackathon.
+This shows their level of respect given to the project and assignments.